Skip to content

 If you can, contact 9-1-1 by making a voice call, “Call if you can – text if you can’t.”

-• Be prepared to give your location.
+• Be prepared to provide your location.
 Location accuracy varies by carrier and should not be relied upon.

-• When texting to 9-1-1, callers must use plain English, as emojis will not be recognized and blocked and short expressions/abbreviations may not be known to the call taker (not always universally understood.)
+• When texting to 9-1-1, callers must use plain English and avoid short expressions or abbreviations, which may be misunderstood or unknown to the call taker.

 • Text-to-911 cannot be sent to more than one person.
 Do not send your emergency text as a group message, or to anyone other than 9-1-1.

 • Texts must be in English only.
-Language translation services are unavailable currently.
+Language translation services are unavailable.

-• Photos and videos cannot be sent to 9-1-1 as they cannot be received at this time.
+• Photos and videos cannot be received by 9-1-1 at this time.

 Yes, although wireless calls can present challenges for 9-1-1 centers and callers.
 With cell phones, your location is not automatically displayed like it is on traditional phones.
 If you are not familiar with your exact location, it is crucial that you give as much information about your surroundings as possible.

 9-1-1 is intended for emergencies.
-If the situation seems urgent and has the potential to become dangerous, call 9-1-1.
+If the situation seems urgent, is life-threatening or has the potential to become dangerous, call 9-1-1.
 If you are unsure if your situation is an emergency, dial 9-1-1.
 All other calls should be directed to our non-emergency number at 850-606-5800.

 Any incident that threatens health, life or property should be reported to 9-1-1.
 Examples include: crimes that are in progress as well as fires or medical problems requiring emergency assistance.